Steve Culumovic

 Steve is proud to be able to convey respect to his customers, his materials and himself in the process of creating his work.

-Scrupulously finished inside and out, every aspect of the kitchen is built to last using natural materials that can be repaired, repainted and refinished, not disposed of when trends change.
-Colour is incredibly persuasive.
+Scrupulously finished inside and out, every aspect of our kitchens is built to last using natural materials that can be repaired, repainted and refinished, not disposed of when trends change.
+Colour is remarkably persuasive.
 Repainting can reinvent a space without the unnecessary waste of a renovation.

-Designing and working with the maker, Steve's customers benefit from the clarity that comes from conveying their ideas and needs directly to the maker of their kitchen.
+By collaborating directly with Steve, our customers enjoy the benefit of relaying their ideas and needs directly to the very maker of their kitchen.

 PROJECT GALLERY